-If a child has a tendency to act out with other children when he is tired or frustrated, we should be close by to intervene before another child is hurt.
+If a child has a tendency to act out with other children when he is tired or frustrated, it’s best to be close by to intervene before another child is hurt.
 We might say firmly, “I won’t let you hit,“ then create a physical boundary between the children with our hand.
 Or we may have to restrain our child to stop him.
-If we are too late and a child is hurt, we should apologize profusely to the injured child and his parents and then remove our child immediately from the situation – it’s time to go home.
-Generally, when young children deliberately misbehave, they are signaling that they feel ‘out of control’ and need intervention.
+If we are too late and a child is hurt, we should apologize profusely to the injured child and his parents and then probably remove our child immediately from the situation – it’s time to go home.
+Generally, when young children deliberately act aggressively, they are signaling that they feel ‘out of control’ and need intervention.
 They cannot be expected to turn on a dime, compose themselves and express regret.

 If our child is old enough to understand apologies and hurts another by accident, it is still best not to direct the child to respond.
 Better to acknowledge the situation, wait, and then model the behavior we want our child to emulate, as the mother did in this example from my Comments section: